censorship-no/ceno-docs/user-manual/en/concepts/public-private.md

 While in private mode:

- 1. You have less chances to get Web content (some connectivity is required).
+ 1. You have less chances to get Web content (some connectivity is required), and others cannot get it from you.
  2. Pages with dynamic content may work.
  3. Pages requiring authentication may work (with HTTPS, the injector does not see your passwords).
  4. Browsing activity is not leaked to other users.